The Arawa Classic River Race is New Zealand’s premiere kayak race for good reason.

 Come prepared for any type of typical mountain weather - from an icy cold river and freezing southerly winds to hot sunny conditions that make you wish you put more sun screen on.
 Canterbury in early summer is predictably unpredictable.

 The first section to Gooseberry Stream is made of shallow braids and usually this is the perfect "getting used to it" section.
-However in the first 15 – 20 mins you will come into what is termed the Rock Gardens these are broken into four, sometimes five sections and each season they change in "degree of difficulty” In 2016 the first and second rock garden were easy with the third and fourth sections providing the greatest challenge for paddlers.
-Expect large waves and super fast water.
-They say if you can handle the rock gardens then you are ready to progress to the gorge.
+However in the first 15 – 20 mins you will come into what is termed the Rock Gardens these are broken into four, sometimes five sections and each season they change in "degree of difficulty” In 2018 the infamous Rock Gardens were running particularly kindly.
+The first and second rock garden were very easy compared to previous years with the third and fourth sections providing a greater challenge for paddlers.
+Expect some bigger waves and fast moving water.
+A good warm up for the challenges that lie ahead in the Gorge.

 The gorge is another hour away for beginners and the river remains braided all the way there.
 Once into the gorge itself there is no way out except by boat of some form so make sure you are prepared and the craft you have chosen isn’t the $800 20 year old boat that no one else wanted.